 The first Annual General Meeting of the Conservation Council of New Brunswick happened on Oct.
 17, 1969.
 From left to right: Dr. G.G.
 Shaw, treasurer; Dr. R.M.
 Strang, secretary; K.K.
 Langmaid, president; Dr. Austin Squires, second vice president; and David Walker, first vice president.

 After a two-year retrofit, the ribbon was cut on Conserver House in 1981.
 From left to right: Elbridge Wilkins, Mayor of Fredericton; Hon.
 Fernande Dube, Administrator of Finance, Senator Muriel McQueen Fergusson; Dana Silk, Executive Director; Dr. Lucy Dyer, President of the Conservation Council.

 Reunion of the Conservation Council’s founding members.
 From left to right: Dr. Lucy Dyer, Dr. John Anderson, David Christie, Tim Dilworth, Margaret Taylor, Frank Withers, James Pataki, Harold Hatheway, Mary Majka.

 In 2012, David Coon retired from the Conservation Council of New Brunswick after 33 years to pursue other personal passions.
 Lois Corbett took the reigns as Executive Director in 2014, bringing a wealth of public policy and environmental advocacy experience to the organization.

-The Conservation Council of New Brunswick works to protect our air, land and water.
-We are run by a small, dedicated staff.
+A member of the UN’s Global 500 Roll of Honour, the Conservation Council works to find practical solutions to help families and citizens, educators, governments and businesses protect the air we breathe, the water we drink, the precious marine ecosystem and the land, including the forest, that support us.
 We depend on our members to give us the independence we need to speak out credibly and effectively on behalf of the environment and our communities.